Hansika's Love Shaadi Drama: Cast

+Episodes

+The first season of the series has six episodes.

+Season 1 (2023)

 Reception

 Archika Khurana at The Times of India rated the series 2/5, stating "In a nutshell, Motwani is brave for taking control of her wedding narrative, but this docuseries is nothing more than a showcase of celebrity wedding shenanigans.
 So, if you're a fan of Hansika and want to watch the glam wedding, the show will pique your interest and keep you glued to your screen every Friday for the next episode.
 Others should look for what they are most interested in."

 Namrata Thakkar of Rediff.com gave 2 stars out of 5 and wrote "All in all, the first episode of Hansika's Love Shaadi Drama is decent with a bit of drama and glam.
 Hopefully, the next episodes will be more dramatic to keep us hooked."

 Sunidhi Prajapat of OTT Play in her review stated "Hansika's Love Shaadi Drama is definitely a gorgeous fairytale with indeed a gigantic amount of drama."

 Criticism

-Hansika was heavily criticized for turning her wedding into a web series.
+Hansika Motwani was heavily criticized for turning her wedding into a web series.